 Conceptual Framework

-In this section we develop a conceptual framework for how the role of liquidity-based activity verses information-based activity should affect quote revisions in a commodity futures market.
+In this section we develop a conceptual framework for how the role of liquidity-based activity versus information-based activity should affect quote revisions in a commodity futures market.
 There is no published formal market microstructure theory of commodity futures markets, but we can use insights from the Easley and O'Hara and Kumar and Seppi models described above, along with features of commodity futures markets to generate some empirical predictions about the correlations between revisions to quotes in the nearby and deferred maturity commodity futures contracts.

 First, consider an absence of information.
 In the Easley and O'Hara sequential trader models, the market maker revises his quotes only when he updates his belief that the value of the security has changed.
 Therefore, we interpret no changes in revisions to bids (offers) as indicative of no information having arrived to the market.
 Any transactions that occur at these prices, the market maker believes were conducted by uninformed traders demanding liquidity.

-Conversely, when we observe revisions to the bid or offer, we can infer that the market maker from the Easley and O'Hara models has updated his beliefs about information arrival to the market based on past order flows.
+Conversely, when we observe revisions to the bid and offer, we can infer that the market maker from the Easley and O'Hara models has updated his beliefs about information arrival to the market based on past order flows.
 These revisions to the bid and offer we interpret as indicative of information having arrived to the market.

 Now we discuss features of futures markets that we can utilize when considering revisions to nearby and deferred contract quotes.
 First, in actively traded commodity futures markets there is no market maker, but there are entities who activley supply liquidity to the market under a variety of motives.
 Since the Easley and O'Hara models consider a competitive market maker, it is irrelevant whether there is one one market maker in the traditional sense or a large number of liquidity providers 'making markets'.
 Second, when the market makers revise their beliefs that an information event has arrived to the market, they know it affects futures contracts of all maturities (Similar to Kumar and Seppi, one can think of futures contracts of all maturities as a single factor model cite) so quotes must be revised in all contracts.

 This should induce a high degree of correlation between bid and offer revisions when an information event arrives.
-Further, one market maker would revise bids and offers on futures contracts of all maturities at the same time the instant they updated beliefs about an information event having occurred.
+Further, one market maker would revise bids and offers on futures contracts of all maturities at the same time they updated beliefs about an information event having occurred.
 As a practical matter with many entities making markets in the futures contracts, it is not clear that this updating will happen in all maturities simultaneously.
 Therefore, it is of interest to measure correlation contemporaneously and at increasing time lags of the nearby to determine how quickly beliefs are updated in deferred maturities relative to the nearby.

 Data

-The data used in this analysis comes from the CME Group's Top of Book (BBO) database for corn futures contracts from 1/4/2010-11/4/2011.
-The data contains the best bid, bid volume, best offer, offer volume, last trade price, and last trade volume of the order book for each active futures contract, time-stamped to the second.
+The data used in this analysis come from the CME Group's Top of Book (BBO) database for corn futures contracts from 1/4/2010-11/4/2011.
+The data contain the best bid, bid volume, best offer, offer volume, last trade price, and last trade volume of the order book for each active futures contract, time-stamped to the second.
 For those familiar with the CME Group's Time & Sales database, the BBO contains the Time & Sales data as well as information about the best bids and offers on the top of the limit order book.